 Beyond Pesticides advocates in its program and through its Eating with a Conscience website choosing organic because of the environmental and health benefits to consumers, workers, and rural families.
 The Eating with a Conscience database, based on legal tolerances (or allowable residues on food commodities), describes a food production system that enables toxic pesticide use both domestically and internationally, and provides a look at the toxic chemicals allowed in the production of the food we eat and the environmental and public health effects resulting from their use.
 For more information on the benefits of organic agriculture, see Beyond Pesticides’ Organic Food program page.

-Cut into chunks unpeeled, scrubbed organic potatoes—three cups’ worth.
+Cut scrubbed, peeled organic potatoes into chunks—three cups’ worth.
 For 3 cups’ worth of spuds, use:

 1 organic egg

 2 small organic onions